 The Microscope Imaging Network (MIN) is a Foundational Core Facility funded in part through a core infrastructure grant from the Office of the Vice President for Research.
 The facility director is Jeff Field (firstname.lastname@example.org), but each instrument has its own supervisor and training mechanism so be sure to visit the individual web sites for each instrument listed below for additional contact information.

-JEOL 1400 and JEOL 2000 Transmission Electron Microscopes housed in room W11 A/Z
+- JEOL 1400 and JEOL 2000 Transmission Electron Microscopes housed in room W11 of the A/Z building

-two Zeiss LSM510 meta laser scanning confocal microscopes, one housed in room W5 A/Z and one housed in room B318 Microbiology Building
+- A Zeiss LSM510 meta laser scanning confocal microscope, housed in room B318 of the Microbiology building

-Olympus inverted IX81 FV1000 confocal laser scanning microscope housed in the Research Innovation Center, Foothills Campus
+- An Olympus inverted IX81 FV1000 confocal laser scanning microscope housed at the Research Innovation Center on the Foothills Campus

-Olympus inverted IX81 spinning disk confocal microscope housed in room 224 MRB
+- An Olympus inverted IX83 spinning disk confocal microscope housed in room 224 of the MRB

-Nikon Eclipse Ti Total Internal Reflection Fluorescence (TIRF) microscope with N-STORM super resolution imaging capability, in room 224 MRB
+- A Nikon Eclipse Ti Total Internal Reflection Fluorescence (TIRF) microscope with N-STORM super resolution imaging capability, housed in room 224 of the MRB

-two Nikon inverted epifluorescence microscopes in room 224 MRB.
+- Two Nikon inverted epifluorescence microscopes housed in room 224 of the MRB.